 - Buy a standard stroller with a bassinet option

 - Safety.
-Car sat provides your baby with maximum support and comfort.
+A car seat provides your baby with maximum support and comfort.
 It’s the most safe way of transporting your child.

 I was thinking of myself as a stylish sporty parent who will spend a lot of time outdoors jogging at the park.
-Like one of those cool fit moms you see in the park jogging with a double strollers while their adorable kids quietly enjoy the ride.
-So I ended up getting Bumbleride Indie at first and a lot of other strollers later.
-Well, not much of the jogging has been going on really.
-LOL.
-More walking around neighborhood, shopping or running errands.
+Like one of those cool fit moms, you see in the park jogging with double strollers while their adorable kids quietly enjoy the ride.

-Anyways, for each lifestyle I would recommend different kind of stroller.
+Anyways, for each lifestyle, I would recommend different kinds of strollers.
 The biggest difference is probably in the wheels.
-The lighter and more compact the stroller is, the smaller the wheels.
-Wheels is the most important feature in the stroller that can move it from one category to another.
-Here is a list of lifestyles plus my stroller recommendations for 2017-2018.
+The lighter and more compact the stroller is the smaller the wheels.

 1. Lifestyle: City Living

-At the same time it needs to be durable with decent wheels for different types of terrain.
-The most important features in the stroller would be light weight (no more than 20 lbs), compact one-hand fold, narrow frame for easy navigation, nice size basket to fit all the groceries, and good size wheels.
+At the same time, it needs to be durable with decent wheels for different types of terrain.
+The most important features of the stroller would be lightweight (no more than 20 lbs), compact one-hand fold, narrow frame for easy navigation, nice size basket to fit all the groceries, and good size wheels.

 2. Lifestyle: Suburban